We know more about the surface of Mars than about the deepest reaches of Earth’s oceans.

 Super-Sized and Super-Sighted Fish

-Even with limited access, scientists are able to see how the depth, darkness and frigid temperatures of the hadal has shaped the evolution of deep-sea creatures.
+Even with limited access, scientists are able to see how the depth, darkness and frigid temperatures of the hadal has shaped the evolution of deep-sea fish.

 For instance, the recent spotting in the Gulf of Mexico of a 10-foot-long squid, one that’s bigger than most others, revived scientific talk about a landmark 2006 study that posits many creatures down in the deep sea are relatively larger because of water pressure.
 Maybe they’ve been flattened.
 The study also forwards the idea that the colder the temperature, the more of a natural increase in size.
 Also, as the theory goes, big-bodied creatures got big to handle the long spells of time in which there’s little food to eat at such depths.

-As remarkable as these discoveries are, it’s just scratching the surface of deep-sea evolution.
+As remarkable as these discoveries are, it’s just scratching the surface of deep-sea life.
 Further studies and improvements in deep-sea technology hopefully will uncover even more fascinating finds.